 - Sensory-motor issues

 - Psychiatric changes

 Associated with these physical struggles are the emotional and financial burdens that arise from experiencing these types of injuries.
 Because of how brain injuries can impact our cognitive and physical abilities they may also require lifelong assistance and care in addition to the immediate medical attention they will require (and the associated impacts on other aspects the victim’s daily life).

 The unique aspects of ABIs require an experienced attorney that thoroughly understands Virginia law as well as the needs of patients and their families and who will ensure that their rights are protected and that their emotional, physical, and financial needs are compensated.

 Protect Your Loved Ones With The Help of an experienced personal injury attorney!

-If you or a loved one has experienced a brain injury as a result of another’s negligence, schedule a free consultation with one of our personal injury attorneys today!
+If you or a loved one has experienced a brain injury as a result of another’s negligence, schedule a free case evaluation with one of our personal injury attorneys today!
 Call us at 888-691-9319 or fill out a quick form to get started!